 "The idea is to build a 'workplace of trust,' create and abstract employee experience from the location and the device, and enable productive working at scale."

-“At HCL Technologies, we took a people-centered approach with our fluid workplace strategy, which prepares enterprises with intuitive, personalized, and on-demand workspaces designed for both the new normal and the “next normal.”
+“At HCLTech, we took a people-centered approach with our fluid workplace strategy, which prepares enterprises with intuitive, personalized, and on-demand workspaces designed for both the new normal and the “next normal.”

-VP and Global Head – Digital Workplace Business, HCL Technologies
+VP and Global Head – Digital Workplace Business, HCLTech

 The future of work is here, and it came early